FacuMastri/sdn-intro-distribuidos/README.md

 To run the topology, run the following commands:

+First:

+    chmod +x ./scripts/

-First, start the controller:
+Then, start the controller:

-    ./pox.py log.level --DEBUG log.color openflow.of_01 forwarding.l2_learning firewall --rules_path=rules.json --switch_id=1
+    ./scripts/start-firewall-with-rules.sh

-Then, on a separate terminal, start the topology:
+Finally, on a separate terminal, start the topology:

     ./scripts/start-topo.sh 2

-At this point, you should be able to see the topology running on Mininet. `n_switches` refers to the number of switches. `pingall` on the mininet CLI should run successfully.
+At this point, you should be able to see the topology running on Mininet.
+The first parameter refers to the number of switches. `pingall` on the mininet CLI should run successfully.